ogunlao/ogunlao.github.io/projects.md

 </td>
 <td></td>
 <td markdown="1">
-**Evaluating Transfer of English Pretrained Model to Yoruba and French Languages in Very Low-Resource Settings**
+**Exploring Transfer of Self-supervised English Pretrained Model to Yoruba and French Languages in Very Low-Resource Settings**
 - We use a self-supervised pretrained model trained on large amount of English speech
 - Model is finetuned on 1 hour of yoruba and french audio with labels
 - We compare this to training on 1 hour of audio in the target language from scratch.